-Mohan is a physician with over 20 years experience in family medicine.
-He is a Fellow of the Royal College of GPs, London.
+Mohan is a physician with over 20 years of experience in family medicine.
+He is a fellow of the Royal College of GPs, London.

 The sale of Ginkgo supplements has been rising steadily all over the world.
 On average, people have bought over $150 million dollars worth of Ginkgo in the US.
 Ginkgo is marketed as an extract that can enhance memory and concentration, improve blood circulation and protect cells against oxidative damage.
 Many of these claims are now being endorsed by science.

 There is no denying that the Ginkgo plant fascinates many.
 The Ginkgo tree is a unique species that has survived millions of years of evolution.
 It is a source of food, wood and medicine.
 It shows botanical characteristics that have mystified plant experts.
 In the far east there are Ginkgo trees that have lived through generations, some over 1500 years old.
 It is a symbol of longevity and endurance.
 It is the only tree that has survived the nuclear holocaust and still stands in Hiroshima as a survivor.
 It is no wonder that we hold this tree with much reverence, for what it represents and what it gives.

 As with many herbal remedies, the Ginkgo extract falls under the category of food supplements and is therefore not governed by the strict rules of research, scrutiny and approval to reach the market.
 This allows the market to mix myth and mystery to facts.
 From the growth figures, it is clear that this marketing ploy and the word of mouth have been hugely successful.